GautamAnandDS/AI-Powered-Job-Recommender/README.md

   Users can enter their job preferences manually or upload a resume (PDF).

 - **Real-Time or Demo Job Data**
-  Fetch live job postings from APIs (Google Jobs, LinkedIn Jobs via RapidAPI) or use local demo data.
+  Fetch live job postings from APIs (Google Jobs, LinkedIn Jobs via RapidAPI) or load data during intervals and check for the job recommendations.

 - **LLM-Powered Recommendations**
   Uses **LangChain + Groq LLaMA3-70B** for ranking the best-matching jobs.